floriandu78/be-maps-search-2/README.md

 BUG FOUND
 =============

-- The place API returns the same address whatever placeId is passed to the endpoint.
+- The place API returns the same address (in Eden, NSW) whatever placeId is passed to the endpoint.
 My wife is actually from Eden, is it a coincidence or a sign of god?
 Who knows :p